Fatemeh Pahlavi: Personal life

 After divorcing Hillyer, she married Mohammad Amir Khatami, the commanding general of Iran's air force, on 22 November 1959.
 The shah and his then fiancée Farah Diba attended the wedding ceremony.
 They had two sons, Kambiz (born 1961) and Ramin (born 1967), and a daughter, Pari (born 1962).

 Later years and death

-Pahlavi left Iran before the Islamic revolution in 1979.
-During her last years, she was living in London.

-Pahlavi died at her London home on 27 May 1987 of cancer.
+Fatemeh left Iran before the Iranian Revolution in 1979.
+During her last years, she lived in London.
+She died at her London home on 27 May 1987 of cancer.
 She was 58 years old and was survived by her four sons.